mrakgr/The-Spiral-Language/readme.md

 inl a,b,c = x
 ```

-There is no way that in the above `x`that would not have already been destructured, hence what that tuple pattern does is tries to unbox a union type, but otherwise does absolutely nothing at runtime.
+There is no way that in the above example that `x` would not have already been destructured, hence what that tuple pattern does is tries to unbox a union type, but otherwise does absolutely nothing at runtime.
 It adds a few names to the environment and that is it. `destructure` would be called and then it would do nothing once it saw `TyList` as input.

 ```
 inl a,b,c = join 1,2,3